 Before commencing the Rule 26(f) conference, counsel must discuss settlement options with their clients, including whether an offer or demand should be made at the Rule 26(f) attorney conference.
 Counsel should also inquire whether their clients are amenable to trial before a United States magistrate judge.
-Parties willing to consent should file the appropriate form electronically (see page 10 of Appendix "B" to the Local Rules for the Eastern District of Texas or hyperlink on the docket sheet) as soon as possible, so that the case can be reset for management conference before the magistrate judge to whom the case is assigned.
+Parties willing to consent should file the appropriate form electronically (see form on Eastern District of Texas website) as soon as possible, so that the case can be reset for management conference before the magistrate judge to whom the case is assigned.